plone/plone.api/src/plone/api/docs/portal.rst

 Get portal url
 --------------

-A shortcut to getting the portal's url is now always at hand:
+A shortcut to getting the url of the portal is now always at hand:
 :meth:`api.portal.url`.

 .. code-block:: python